October 2021 Volume 82.4

 The winner of the JHI's Selma V. Forkosch Prize for the best article published in Volume 81 (2020) is Sharon Achinstein, for “Hugo Grotius and Marriage’s Global Past: Conjugal Thinking in Early Modern Political Thought” (volume 81, number 2, pages 195–215).

-The winner of the JHI’s Morris D. Forkosch Prize for the best first book in intellectual history (2019) is Lydia Barnett, for After the Flood: Imagining the Global Environment in Early Modern Europe (Johns Hopkins University Press).
+The winner of the JHI’s Morris D. Forkosch Prize for the best first book in intellectual history (2020) is Hannah Marcus, for Forbidden Knowledge: Medicine, Science, and Censorship in Early Modern Italy, published by University of Chicago Press.

 For more information about the Forkosch Prizes, including a list of past winners, click here.